 Kappa contains only two layers: Speed, which is the streaming processing layer and the Serving, which is the final layer.

 P.S.
 Kappa is not an alternative to Lambda.
 Both architectures have their use cases.

 Kappa is preferred if the batch and the streaming analytics results are fairly identical in a system.
 Lambda is preferred if they are not.

 Both architectures can be implemented using the distributed data processing technologies I’ve discussed above.

 7. What Are the Pros & Cons Of Distributed Data Processing?

 This section involves the pros and cons of distributed data processing, though I don’t consider the cons as cons.
 Rather they are the trade-offs of working with scalable distributed systems.

 Let’s look into them.

-Setting up & working with a distributed system is complex.
-Well, that’s expected having so many nodes working in conjunction with each other, maintaining a consistent shared state.
+Setting up and working with a distributed system is complex.
+Well, that’s expected.
+Having so many nodes working in conjunction and maintaining a consistent shared state, things get complex.